NinerXrayBravoTwoTwo/Cryptography.AesCrypt/README.md

 If you try to decrypt a message with an incorrect key an appropriate error message is generated.

-## Usage that retruns encrypted base64 string using predefined key
+## Usage that returns encrypted base64 string using predefined key

 All keys are required to be base64 encoded and are returned base64 encoded.
 Encrypt->Decrypt example with pre-generated key.
 Returns base64 encrypted string.